AlmightyOatmeal/MicroPython_Futaba_NAGP1250/README.md

 There are some minor differences between the various submodels (AA, AB, BA, BB), and I started writing this driver using features that my display didn't currently support.
 This driver doesn't differentiate, so if a feature doesn't work correctly, then it's possible the display does not support the feature or the code might need updating.

+## Display Features

+* 140x32 pixels
+  * 116-pixel "hidden"/"extended" area off-screen which gives a virtual 256x32 display area.
+* Built-in font tables so the display can be used as a character display out of the box.
+  * Default font size provides 20 characters wide (normal mode) or 24 characters wide (extended mode) by four rows.
+* Font magnification to span up to four character widths and up to two character rows.
+* Five "windows" that can be independently controlled.
+  * One base window and Four user-defined windows.
+* Runs off 5v DC power.
+* CMOS (3.3v) or TTL (5v) logic levels.
+  * (5v may be recommended for longer wire runs due to voltage sag, a level shifter might be required.)
+* Eight brightness levels!
+(This driver defaults to 50%.)
+*

 ## OMG WHERE DO I GET ONE?

 I got mine from the [Murphy's Surplus](https://murphyjunk.net) [eBay store](https://www.ebay.com/str/murphyjunk).
 I don't know how long this URL will be valid, but the specific item listing where I got mine from is: [https://www.ebay.com/itm/203833526968](https://www.ebay.com/itm/203833526968)